 A Calabrian coffee brand

-Alcoholic drinks are mostly served at night.
+They serve mostly alcholic drinks at night.
 You can get inebriated just by breathing in that strong aroma of wonderful grounded espresso coffee.
 Gugliemo is the local Calabrian brand.
-The coffee factory is located in Catanzaro and was founded in 1943.
-There are lots of ways coffee is drunk in Southern Italy, but the most common are the following as well as some popular local drinks:
+The coffee factory dates back to 1943.
+It is located in Catanzaro.
+There are lots of ways they drink coffee in Southern Italy, but the most common are the following as well as some popular local drinks:

 Espresso – a shot of espresso coffee served in a small cup